modelica/ModelicaSpecification/Tutorial.md

   v = p.i*(R + RT*(Temp-Tref));
 end TempResistor;
 ```
-It is not possible to extend this model from the ideal resistor model Resistor discussed in
+It is not possible to extend this model from the ideal resistor model `Resistor` discussed in
-Chapter 2, because the equation of the Resistor class needs to be replaced by a new equation.
+Chapter 2, because the equation of the `Resistor` class needs to be replaced by a new equation.
-Still, the TempResistor is a subtype of Resistor because it contains all the public components
+Still, the `TempResistor` is a subtype of `Resistor` because it contains all the public components
-of Resistor.
+of `Resistor`.

 ### Class Parameterization